-4 FAQs for New Real Estate Agents in North DakotaPDH Real Estate
+4 FAQs for New Real Estate Agents in North DakotaPDH Staff

 As you begin working as a North Dakota real estate agent, you are sure to find yourself with some questions.
 The process of obtaining your license and even working for the first year can bring up some confusion.
 Fortunately, the answers are available to help guide you through the process of establishing yourself.

 This guide will answer some of the most common questions asked by new real estate agents.

 1. How Do I Renew My Real Estate License in North Dakota?

 In order to renew your real estate license, you first need to complete at least nine hours of continuing education provided by an approved provider.
 If you are still in your first year of licensure, you must complete 15 post-licensure hours of education.